Farm: Nepal

 Nepal is an agricultural country and about 80% of the total population are engaged in farming.
 Rice is mainly produced in Nepal along with fruits like apples.
 Dairy farming and poultry farming are also growing in Nepal.

 Australia

 Farming is a significant economic sector in Australia.
 A farm is an area of land used for primary production which will include buildings.

 According to the UN, "green agriculture directs a greater share of total farming input expenditures towards the purchase of locally sourced input?(e.g. labour and organic fertilisers) and a local multiplier effect is expected to kick in.
-Overall, green farming practices tend to require more labour inputs than conventional farming (e.g. from comparable levels to as much as 30 per cent more) (FAO 2007 and European Commission 2010), creating jobs in rural areas and a higher return on labour inputs."
+Overall, green farming practices tend to require more labour inputs than conventional farming (e.g. from comparable levels to as much as 30 percent more) (FAO 2007 and European Commission 2010), creating jobs in rural areas and a higher return on labour inputs."